Artemis: Archaic and classical art

 During the Bronze Age, the "mistress of the animals" is usually depicted between two lions with a peculiar crown on her head.

 The oldest representations of Artemis in Greek Archaic art, circa 550 BCE, portray her as Potnia Theron ("Queen of the Beasts"): a winged goddess holding a stag and lioness in her hands, or sometimes a lioness and a lion.
 Potnia theron is the only Greek goddess close to the daimons and sometimes is depicted with a Gorgon head, and the Gorgon is her distant ancestor.
 This winged Artemis lingered in ex-votos as Artemis Orthia, with a sanctuary close by Sparta.

 In Greek classical art she is usually portrayed as a maiden huntress, young, tall, and slim, clothed in a girl's short skirt, with hunting boots, a quiver, a golden or silver bow and arrows.

 Often, she is shown in the shooting pose, and is accompanied by a hunting dog or stag.
 When portrayed as a lunar deity, Artemis wore a long robe and sometimes a veil covered her head.
 Her darker side is revealed in some vase paintings, where she is shown as the death-bringing goddess whose arrows fell young maidens and women, such as the daughters of Niobe.

+As a goddess of maiden dances and songs, Artemis is often portrayed with a lyre in ancient art.
+She is sometimes depicted with a fishing spear, in connection with her cult as a patron goddess of fishing.
 Artemis was sometimes represented in Classical art with the crown of the crescent moon, such as also found on Luna and others.

 On June 7, 2007, a Roman-era bronze sculpture of Artemis and the Stag was sold at Sotheby's auction house in New York state by the Albright-Knox Art Gallery for $25.5 million.